SangTheInnovator/DevOps-with-docker/Part3/exercise 3.3/README.md

   ./builder.sh mluukkai/express_app mluukkai/testing
 ```

-the script clones https://github.com/mluukkai/express_app, build the image, and pushes it to the Docker Hub repository mluukkai/testing
+the script clones https://github.com/mluukkai/express_app, builds the image, and pushes it to the Docker Hub repository mluukkai/testing

 ### Commands: